maoqyhz/DroidCC/paper.md

  + SherlockDroid: a Research Assistant to Spot Unknown Malware in Android Marketplaces, Journal of Computer Virology and Hacking Techniques 2015 (tool: SherlockDroid)
  + DroidSearch: A Tool for Scaling Android App Triage to Real-world App Stores, SAI 2015 (tool: DroidSearch)
  + Android Malware Development on Public Malware Scanning Platforms: A Large-scale Data-driven Study, IEEE BigData 2016 (tool: AMDHunter)
+ + 50 Ways to Leak Your Data: An Exploration of Apps' Circumvention of the Android Permissions System, USENIX Security 2019
+ + A Study of the Feasibility of Co-located App Attacks against BLE and a Large-Scale Analysis of the Current Application-Layer Security Landscape, USENIX Security 2019
+ + An Empirical Study of Web Resource Manipulation in Real-world Mobile Applications, USENIX Security 2019

 ## Sandbox Evasion
  + Common Weakness of Android Malware Analysis Frameworks, NULL
  + BareDroid: Large-Scale Analysis of Android Apps on Real Devices, ACSAC 2015 (tool: BareDroid)

 ## Android Ransomware
   + Heldroid: Fast and Efficient Linguistic-Based Ransomware Detection, UIC Master Disseration, 2015 (tool: Heldroid)